Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 * `ManualKey` assignes explicit storage key to it.

 NOTE:
-packed layout can get problematic if we're storing a large collection in the contracts storage that most of the transactions do not need access too there is a 16kb hard limit on a buffer used for decoding, contract trying to decode more will trap / revert mapping provides per-cell access
+- packed layout can get problematic if we're storing a large collection in the contracts storage that most of the transactions do not need access too
+- there is a 16kb hard limit on a buffer used for decoding, contract trying to decode more will trap / revert
+- mapping provides per-cell access
-Lazy storage cell can be auto-assigned or chosen manually Using ManualKey instead of AutoKey might be especially desirable for upgradable contracts, as using AutoKey might result in a different storage key for the same field in a newer version of the contract.
-This may break your contract after an upgrade
+- Lazy storage cell can be auto-assigned or chosen manually
+- Using ManualKey instead of AutoKey might be especially desirable for upgradable contracts, as using AutoKey might result in a different storage key for the same field in a newer version of the contract.
+  - This may break your contract after an upgrade!

 ---